Project

 In case of _temp tables, the content is multiplexed, the table returned contain the records from ALL those tables.
 This was done intentionally at the moment the method was implemented.
 You need to use the _multiplex field to filter only the record of interest.

-#6 Updated by Constantin Asofiei 10 months ago
+#6 Updated by Constantin Asofiei almost 1 year ago

 Ovidiu, that looks interesting; I think is better to have the legacy field name instead of column label or SQL field name (as for dynamic temp-tables, the SQL field name is like field#).